emmercm/www/src/blog/faking-sequences-in-mysql.md

 ---

-title: Faking a Sequence in MySQL
+title: Faking Sequences in MySQL
-date: 2030-01-01
+date: 2020-11-12T03:21:00
 tags:
 - databases

 ---

-MySQL doesn't have a concept of custom sequences that other databases do such as PostgreSQL, but it can be faked with a table.
+MySQL doesn't have a concept of custom sequences that other databases such as PostgreSQL do, but they can be faked with a table and some clever queries.

 Sequences are great because they let you rely on the ACID properties of databases to generate unique numbers, usually used in ID columns in tables.
 When you request the "next value" from a sequence, internally it will increment and return you the new value.

-MySQL supports auto-incrementing keys, but only one column in a table can have the `AUTO_INCREMENT` attribute.
-There exists esoteric use cases where you might want to have more than one with auto-incrementing behavior.
-This behavior can be achieved with a special table and the `last_insert_id()` function.
+MySQL supports auto-incrementing keys, but only one column in a table can have the [`AUTO_INCREMENT`](https://dev.mysql.com/doc/refman/8.0/en/example-auto-increment.html) attribute.
+There exists esoteric use cases where you might want to have more than one column with auto-incrementing behavior.
+This behavior can be achieved with a special table and the [`last_insert_id()`](https://dev.mysql.com/doc/refman/8.0/en/information-functions.html#function_last-insert-id) function.

 ## Setup